dbetancogith/hiring-opportunities/README.md

     ![pie-smote](/images/pie-smote.png)

-3. Under-Sampling - RandomUnderSampler.
-These are the results for this technique:
+**2. Under-Sampling - RandomUnderSampler.
+These are the results for this technique:**
     - Random forest has the highest ROC value of 0.88 followed by Logistic Regression with 0.86
     - Random forest accuracy 0.86, Logistic Regression accuracy 0.80
     - The fastest model was Decision Tree with 0.003